13 Power Moves Examples to Dominate Anyone

 However, there is an art to displaying power.

-- with full confidence, as if to say “this is the reality of things, friends”
+1. With bravado, as if to say “This is the reality of things, friends” (also see ‘how to brag on dates‘)

-- As if you’re trying to hide your real power.
+2. Indirectly, as if you’re trying to hide your real power

 Here are some examples of this power move: